nss-nightclass-projects/capstone-central/README.md

 ##### Documentation:
 * A completed README with details and deployment link.
 [Remember our planning from the beginning of the cohort.](https://github.com/nss-nightclass-projects/team-planning)
+* Also include the link to your deployed Personal Bio Site on the README.

 ##### Project NoNos:
 * Projects shouldn't be something for your day job